 As Oia reached the peak of its prosperity in the late 19th and early 20th centuries, merchant captains showed their affluence by building grand homes on the village’s highest points.
 One such mansion is now the lovingly restored home of 1800, a legendary standout in Santorini cuisine.
 Reserve a table in the charming roof garden, and you’ll be treated to an evening of incredible views and focused, intense local flavors—from roasted rooster with tomato puree to a perfectly sweet lemon tart (reservations essential).

 The Ammoudi Blues

-Nearly one thousand feet below Oia, the tiny and picturesque port of Ammoudi rests where the caldera bay meets the open Aegean Sea.
-And on an island that boasts surprisingly few memorable beaches, Ammoudi is also the gateway to one of Santorini’s loveliest swimming spots.
+Nearly a thousand feet below Oia, the tiny and picturesque port of Ammoudi rests where the caldera bay meets the open Aegean Sea.
+And on an island that boasts surprisingly few memorable beaches, Ammoudi is a gateway to one of Santorini’s loveliest swimming spots.
 All it takes is the will to descend nearly 300 stairs from Oia—and to disobey the signs warning of imminent rockslides—and you’ll be swimming in a sheltered blue cove, gazing at the cityscapes of Fira, Firostefani, and Imerovigli in the distance.